birneylab/FEHAT/README.md

 Note that nothing new will be created; the script will discard cropped files after analyses.
 If you try to run the script without cropping, the script will probably fail after a long time analyzing each well, as analyzing full dimensions images is memory consuming.

+--onlycrop

+Only crop images (not run bpm script) based on indir and save croped images and a resulting panel report in outdir.
+If it is a multiple folder experiment, the script will crop images in every folder and save in different paths.

+-s

+Only useful when using the parameter --onlycrop above.
+It is the size of the window to be cropped based on embryo center of mass.
+The default value is 300 px

 # What happens after a job is submitted?